Introduction

 - 2 min read

 Alright.
 It's time.
-I've waited long enough.
-I've spent enough time in the world of photography.
+I've waited.
+I've observed.
 I've seen what is being put out there (or lack there of).
 I've decided to start a new project that consists of me sharing my experience behind the lens now though lens of this blog.

 I've been a "professional" photographer for 4 years.
-I've noticed in that time that there seems to be a lack of relatable material from photographers.
-Most photography blogs seem to be doing equipment reviews, how to's, or sharing a project in a tone way too serious.
+I've noticed there seems to be a lack of relatable material from photographers.
+Most photography blogs seem to be doing equipment reviews, how to's, or sharing a project in a tone way too serious and unrelatable.
 If you know, then you know.

-The content world of photography never peaked my interest.
+The world of photography content never fully peaked my interest.
 Most movies are about the work of someone who lived a long time ago.
-And while their work may be incredible, I never felt the platform it was being shared on did it justice.
-The same goes for social media.
+And while their work may be incredible, I never felt the platform it was being shared on does it justice.
+The same goes for social media posts and YouTube videos.
 It seems we've prioritized what the algorithm wants over what the human wants.

 That's why I'm starting this blog.
 I want to focus on what the human wants.
-I want to share my niche in photography (architectural) and the projects I do in a way that's relatable and enjoyable.
+I want to share my niche in photography (architecture) and the projects I do in a way that's relatable and enjoyable.
 After all, that is the whole point of being a photographer.
-Show your perspective of something in a captivating way to someone.
+Show your perspective of something to someone in a captivating way.

 So here we are.
 Feedback is appreciated.
 Criticism is encouraged.
 The best way to learn, in my experience, is to fail.
 So let me know what we think about these articles to come.